artemmavrin/latex-homework/README.md

 # The `homework` class

-Provides the LaTeX class [homework.cls](homework.cls) for typesetting homework.
+Provides the LaTeX class [homework.cls](homework.cls) for typesetting homework in a straightforward problem-solution format.
 Designed to avoid [this mistake](http://tex.stackexchange.com/a/139878/23505).

-### Suggestion for Students

-Use this class to typeset your homework in a straightforward problem-solution format.

-### Suggestion for Instructors

-Use this class to typeset problem sets (use the `noboxes` and `hidesolutions` options), then make the source `.tex` file (with those two options removed) available to your students as a template for writing their homework solutions.

 Read on for a description of the `homework` class.